Staying away from dams means putting your safety first

 Never compromise safety

-• Stay far away from hydropower facilities.
+• Golden rule: Stay far away from dams.

 • Never cross boom lines or fences, and always follow the rules posted on signs.